Shirley Kwan

 Shirley Kwan Suk-yee (關淑怡; born 15 August 1966) is a Hong Kong singer and actress.
 Kwan first shot to fame in 1989 with the hit "Happy Are Those in Love" (難得有情人) and was widely popular throughout the early to mid-1990s.
 She is noted for her distinct, whispery vocal style and known equally for singing mainstream ballads and more alternative songs.
 She announced her retirement from the music industry in April 2020.

 Early life

-Kwan was born in Hong Kong and moved to Los Angeles at the age of twelve.
+Kwan was born in British Hong Kong and moved to Los Angeles at the age of twelve.
 She studied fashion before venturing into the entertainment industry in 1986, at the age of 20.

 Music career

 1986–1988: Early years

 Kwan had her first taste of the limelight in 1986 when she became one of twelve finalists in TVB's New Talent Singing Awards, along with Andy Hui and Leon Lai, but lost to both.
 Two years later, with the encouragement of a friend, she recorded a demo tape for the prestigious "Marine Blue" singing competition in Japan and won.
 She caught the eyes of record executives at Apollon and signed a contract, releasing two Japanese pop albums in two years.
 Kwan sang in both Japanese and English for these releases, and notably made her first and only rap vocals in the song "Borderless".